-What PEP is
+What is PEP

 PEP is not a ‘morning after pill’ for HIV, and it’s not guaranteed to work.
 It’s meant as an emergency measure to be used as a last resort, such as if a condom fails during sex.
-Taking PEP will not protect you from other sexually transmitted infections or unwanted pregnancy.
+Taking PEP will not protect you from other sexually transmitted infections or unplanned pregnancy.

 Where to get PEP

 PEP is available on the NHS for free, but is only given to people who meet guidelines about its use.

 The best place to get PEP is a sexual health or HIV clinic.
 If you need PEP over the weekend or outside of office hours, when clinics will often be closed, the best place to go is an Accident and Emergency department.

 As PEP is a powerful course of drugs, and is expensive to prescribe, you might be asked about: